johanthoren/daylight-wallpaper/README.md

 A simple script to set certain wallpapers at various times during the day depending on the current daylight at your location.

+The script will try to guess the location if no coordinates are provided.
+However, it's faster and more precise to set the coordinates manually as described below.

 You can use this with any type of pictures, but it works very well with landscape photos that change as the day progresses, such as used by a very popular closed source operating system based in California.
 I'm sure you can find such pictures